wellingtonmapise/flixster/README.md

 ### Open-source libraries used

-- Add any links to open-source libraries used in your project.
+- n/a

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+Shoutout to all the tech fellows, the instructors and cohort 2!